Potential space refers to what is created when we are in relationship - with ourselves, others, art, nature, and more.

 What Working Together Looks Like

-It is truly an honor and a privilege to be in therapeutic relationships with those I work with.
-I hold this work dearly.
+It is truly an honor and a privilege to be in therapeutic relationships with those I get to work with.